-In frequent itemset mining, execution time is a main factor.
-One of the best implementation of apriori algorithm is published by Bodon[1].
+Apriori [2] is one of the most popular data mining approaches for finding frequent itemsets from transactional datasets.
+The Apriori algorithm is the main basis of many other well-known algorithms and implementations.
+The main challenge faced by the researchers in frequent itemset mining has been to reduce the execution time.
+One of the best implementation of apriori algorithm is published by Bodon [1].
 We use Bodon sequential idea to provide a distributed algorithm.
 The main reason we adopted Bodon's implementation for parallel computing is because Bodon's implementation using the trie data structure outperforms the other implementations using hash tree [6]-[8].
 In this algorithm a Trie-based structure has been used and has been constructed in each local site that at the end of each iteration all local sites synchronized their Tries.
 This algorithm called DTFIM (Distributed Trie-based frequent itemset mining).